A novel notion of barycenter for probability distributions based on optimal weak mass transport: Background : optimal weak transport and Wasserstein barycenter

 {\bf Optimal weak transport.} We consider here the optimal weak transport (OWT) problem introduced in \cite{gozlan2017kantorovich} and in particular the special case of barycentric transport costs.
 The OWT problem is then defined for $\mu, \nu \in\PP_2(\R^d)$ by

 where $\pi_x$ is the \emph{disintegration} of the transport plan $\pi$ with respect to the first marginal $\mu$, \textit{i.e.} $\pi(\d x\d y) = \pi_x(\d y)\mu(\d x)$.
 As our work strongly leans on OWT theory, we recall in Appendix \ref{sec:continueV}, Th.~\ref{th:continuityV}, that $V$ is continuous with respect to the Wasserstein metric \cite{backhoff2020weak}.
-Additionally, the two following results from \cite{backhoff2019existence} (stated for our specific setting) lay the ground for our proposed weak barycenters. \begin{theorem}[\cite{backhoff2019existence}, Theorem 1.2] The problem \eqref{def:weak_transport} admits a unique minimiser. \end{theorem} This first result strongly differs from the classical OT setting, for which the uniqueness of an optimal transport plan is not guaranteed for arbitrary measures.
 The optimisation problem in Eq.~\eqref{def:weak_transport} can also be reformulated thanks to the Brenier-Strassen theorem \cite{gozlan2020mixture}, \cite{backhoff2019existence}, through the notion of convex ordering.
 We denote by $\eta\leq_c\nu$ the {\it convex order of measures}, meaning that $\int \phi\d\eta\leq \int\phi\d\nu$ for any convex function $\phi$ that is nonnegative or integrable with respect to $\eta+\nu$.
-By Strassen's theorem \cite{strassen1965existence}, two distributions are in convex order if and only if there exists a martingale coupling between them.
-The following theorem is a generalisation of the result originally proved in \cite{gozlan2020mixture}, Th.~1.2.
+By Strassen's theorem \cite{strassen1965existence}, two distributions are in convex order if and only if there exists a martingale coupling between them. \CB{Additionally, the following result from \cite{backhoff2019existence}, as a generalisation of the result originally proved in \cite{gozlan2020mixture}, Th.~1.2., lays the ground for our proposed weak barycenters.}

 \begin{theorem}[\cite{backhoff2019existence}, Theorem 1.4] Let $\mu\in\PP_2(\R^d)$ and $\nu\in\PP_1(\R^d)$.
 There exists a unique $\eta^{\ast}\leq_c\nu$ such that